major/MySQLTuner-perl/README.md

 * Where you obtained your MySQL version (OS package, source, etc)
 * The full text of the error
 * A copy of SHOW VARIABLES and SHOW GLOBAL STATUS output (if possible)

+Question: How to perform a CVE vulneralibity checks ?

+* Download vulnerabilities.cvs from this repository.
+* use option --cvefile to perform CVE checks

 MySQLTuner and Vagrant
 --